Bonface-Osoro/cafe-chapo/README.md

   <img src="/docs/method.png" />
 </p>

-The results are based on the data for historical baseline from 1980 and the Representative Concentration Pathway 8.5 (rising carbon emissions) (RCP8.5) scenarios obtained from the World Resource Institute [1].
+The results are based on the data for ....

 ## Required Data
 [1]	“Open Spatial Demographic Data and Research,” WorldPop. https://www.worldpop.org/ (accessed May 08, 2023).